nashcontrol/buildsecurity.dev/content/posts/2021-08-14-no-ssl/index.md

 I tend to think that every (cybersecurity aware) company has a long term commitment to reduce its "external" attack surface, something similar to a 5 year plan that you keep on doing and updting every year, as we keep modernizing our technology stack and removing legacy applications.

-As part of that initiative, the team created a pipeline dedicated to attack surface reduction where we contiuously scan our infrastrcure, leveraging open source vulnerability scanning tools, to look for low hanging fruits and quick wins.
+As part of that initiative, we subscribed to a weekly feed of our entire DNS zone, across all our registered domains and designed a security pipeline dedicated to attack surface reduction, where we contiuously scan our infrastrcure, leveraging open source vulnerability scanning tools, to look for low hanging fruits and quick wins.

 Removing support for legacy protocols not only improves our security posture in the long term, but also enables us to identify legacy applications that need to be modernized with priority, as part of the digital transformation and cloud first approach.